flatironinstitute/stan-playground/paper/paper.md

 This web application is built on the [React](https://react.dev/) framework and features various panels to allow editing of Stan models, compilation, sampling, and downstream analysis of the results.
-The use of WebAssembly and web workers allows these computations to complete quickly and without freezing the user interface.
+The use of WebAssembly and browser Web Workers to move computations off the main thread allows these computations to complete quickly and without freezing the user interface.

 # Acknowledgements